traderepublic/SectionKit/README.md

 - `FoundationDiffingListCollectionViewAdapter: ListCollectionViewAdapter` (iOS 13+):
     A `CollectionViewAdapter` that contains a list of sections.
-Changes to that list will be checked for the difference to the current value and separate inserts/deletes/moves will be performed accordingly using difference calculation of Foundations `CollectionDifference` (which is only available on iOS 13+).
+Changes to that list will be checked for the difference to the current value and separate inserts/deletes/moves will be performed using difference calculation of Foundations `CollectionDifference` (which is only available on iOS 13+).

 - `DiffingListCollectionViewAdapter: ListCollectionViewAdapter`:
     A `CollectionViewAdapter` that contains a list of sections.
-Changes to that list will be checked for the difference to the current value and separate inserts/deletes/moves will be performed accordingly using difference calculation of [DifferenceKit](https://github.com/ra1028/DifferenceKit).
+Changes to that list will be checked for the difference to the current value and separate inserts/deletes/moves will be performed using difference calculation of [DifferenceKit](https://github.com/ra1028/DifferenceKit).

 ### SectionController